 Yoga, tai chi, and Pilates improve joint mobility and lower fall risk.
 Try these sessions:

-Remember to include rest days and talk to your healthcare provider to make your plan fit you.
+Remember to include rest days and talk to your healthcare provider to customize your plan.
 Mix these types of exercises into your routine for the best results.

 Creating a Fitness Plan for Diabetes Management

 Creating a fitness plan is crucial for managing diabetes.
-Start by focusing on how to exercise with diabetes safely.
+Start by focusing on how to exercise safely with diabetes.
 This means balancing your health needs with what you enjoy.
-A good plan keeps you motivated and helps you succeed in the long run.
+A good strategy helps you stay motivated and use this motivation to succeed longer.

 Setting Realistic Goals

 Start with small, achievable goals.
-Aim for 150 minutes of moderate activity each week.
-This could be brisk walking or cycling.
-Also, do strength training twice a week with resistance bands or light weights.
+Aim for 150 minutes of moderate weekly activity, such as brisk walking or cycling.
+To lose extra pounds, do it twice a week.

-Always check with your healthcare provider to make sure your goals are right for you.
+Check with your provider to make sure your goals are right for you.

 Incorporating Variety

-• Alternate between aerobic exercises (swimming, dancing) and flexibility routines (yoga, tai chi).
+- Alternate aerobic exercises (swimming, dancing) and flexibility routines (yoga, tai chi).

 Tracking Your Progress

 Staying consistent is key.
-Adjust your plan as needed, but always keep safety and enjoyment in mind.
+Always remember to adjust your plan if needed, but to stay safe and enjoy yourself the most.
 This will help you keep moving forward.

 Safety Tips for Exercising with Diabetes

-Before you start exercising with diabetes, make sure you’re safe.
+Make sure you’re safe before you begin exercising with diabetes.
 Check your blood sugar and know the risks.
 This way, you can stay healthy while being active.

 Monitoring Blood Sugar Levels Before and After Exercise

-Always check your blood sugar before, during, and after working out.
-Try to keep it between 100–250 mg/dL before you start.
+Check your blood sugar before and after exercise, and also while exercising.
+Before you start, try to keep it between 100 and 250 mg/dL.
 If it’s too low, eat 15 grams of carbs first.

 Recognizing Signs of Hypoglycemia

-• If you start to feel these symptoms, stop and treat right away.
+- If you start to feel these symptoms, stop and treat them right away.

 Staying Hydrated and Proper Nutrition